realworldocaml/book/book/maps-and-hashtables/README.md

 :::

-### Satisfying `Comparator.S` with `[@@deriving]` {#satsifying-comparator.s-with-deriving}
+### Satisfying `Comparator.S` with `[@@deriving]` {#satisfying-comparator.s-with-deriving}

 Using maps and sets on a new type requires satisfying the `Comparator.S` interface, which in turn requires s-expression converters and comparison functions for the type in question.
 Writing such functions by hand is annoying and error prone, but there's a better way. `Base` comes along with a set of syntax extensions that automate these tasks away.

 Let's return to an example from earlier in the chapter, where we created a type `Book.t` and set it up for use in creating maps and sets.

 ```ocaml env=main
 module Book = struct